Getting Real With Shadra Bruce

 When your kids are young, there seem to be no bounds to what they will say.
 There is no filter, which can be both precious and embarrassing (ask me about the bitch song sometime).

 They want to tell you literally every single thing that happens each day.
 To this day, asking Anika about her day at school results in a very long monologue.

 Unfortunately, kids grow out of that desire to tell you everything.

 As your toddlers and tots turn into tweens and teens, the “how was your day?” question becomes an annoyance.
 The response is typically an abrupt “fine” – if not just a roll of the eyes.
 Any probing questions are treated with exasperated groans or a long, drawn out “mom!”

 Kira (whose eyes still have not recovered from the rolling they used to do) was capable of producing the most exasperating sighs at our persistent questioning.
 Don’t let “teen ‘tude” deter you!
 Your teen may act tough and independent, because they are genuinely working to find their own identity, but they still need you (even if they don’t necessarily want your input).
 Your teen (secretly) wants to know that you are there and that you care.

-Knowing where your teen is going, what he’s doing, who he’s with and when he’ll be home should be an absolute necessity.
+Knowing where your teen is going, what they’re doing, who they’re with and when they’ll be home should be an absolute necessity.
 Our kids don’t leave the house without providing every last detail.
 It’s not about control; it’s about safety and having the ability to guide, albeit from more distance.